-High Concentration Probiotic May Reduce Gastrointestinal and Neurological Inflammation in HIV Patients
+High Concentration Probiotic May Reduce Gastrointestinal and Neurological Inflammation in HIV Patients, Visbiome helps with this.

 Taken from PR Wire Release with permission from Exegi Pharma

 Oct 21, 2016

 A new study published in the International Journal of Molecular Sciences by researchers at the Sapienza University of Rome shows that probiotics may play a role in reducing neurological inflammation, which has been implicated in a number of HIV-associated cognitive disorders, ranging from very mild impairment to severe dementia.
 This study adds to the growing science around the gut-brain connection, reports ExeGi Pharma.

 In patients with HIV, including those who control their disease with antiretroviral drugs (ART), the gut microbiome is very different than the microbiome of those uninfected with HIV.